 Many business owners only obtain a valuation of their business when they are considering a sale, or reacting to an unforeseen situation.
 But there are benefits to always having an up-to-date valuation in hand.
 It’s a proactive measure that ensures you are acting from a position of strength when the unexpected does happen.

-Here are some reasons why you should have a current valuation of your business:
+Why you should have a current valuation of your business:

 - You are ready if you receive a purchase offer for your business that has to be acted on quickly.